yeokm1/yeokm1.github.io-hugo/content/post/2020/08/do-grcs-increase-the-risk-of-a-freak-election/index.md

 ### 2. 3-member GRCs

 Now we bring GRCs onto the table.
-For this purpose of this scenario, I'll use 3-member GRCs in the following grouping:
+For the purpose of this scenario, I'll use 3-member GRCs in the following grouping:

 * GRC A: SMC1, SMC2, SMC3
 * GRC B: SMC4, SMC5, SMC6